Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions: The Optimal Algorithm and its Guarantees

-{\bf When to stop:} At any step of the algorithm, the generated data suggests a unique arm, say \(j\), with the largest mean (arbitrarily breaking ties, if any).
-Call this the null hypothesis, and its complement (arm \(j\) does not have maximum mean) the alternate hypothesis.
-For a stopping rule we consider the generalized likelihood ratio test (see \citet{chernoff1959sequential}).
-The numerator in this ratio has value of the likelihood under most likely \(K\)-vector of distributions with arm \(j\) having the maximum mean, that explains the observed data.
-The denominator equals the value of likelihood of observed data under most likely distribution of arms under the alternative hypothesis.
+At each step, generated data suggest a unique arm with the maximum mean (arbitrarily breaking ties, if any), say arm \(j\).
+Call this the null hypothesis, and its complement (arm \(j\) does not have maximum mean), the alternate hypothesis.
+For the stopping rule, we consider a modification of the generalized (empirical) likelihood ratio test (see \citet{chernoff1959sequential,owen2001empirical}).
+The algorithm stops if an appropriately defined likelihood ratio exceeds a specified threshold.
+Otherwise, it continues to generate samples according to the randomized tracking rule from the previous section.
+We refer the reader to Section~\ref{ch:EL} for a brief discussion on Empirical Likelihood for non-parametric distributions.

-In this spirit, at time \(n\), since among all \(K\)-vectors of distributions in \(\lrp{\mathcal{P}(\Re)}^K\) with distribution \(j\) having maximum mean, \(\hat{\mu}(n)=\lrset{\hat{\mu}_1(n),\dots,\hat{\mu}_K(n)}\) maximizes the likelihood of the observed data, we take numerator to be the likelihood under \(\hat{\mu}(n)\) and the denominator to be that under $\nu\in\mathcal{M_L}$ that maximizes the likelihood of given data under alternative hypothesis.
-Our stopping rule corresponds to the logarithm of this `generalized likelihood ratio' becoming sufficiently large.
+Numerator in the likelihood ratio that we use is the likelihood under the most likely \(K\)-vector of distributions (not necessarily from $\cal M$) with arm \(j\) having the maximum mean.
+At time \(n\), since among all \(K\)-vectors of distributions in \(\lrp{\mathcal{P}(\Re)}^K\) with distribution \(j\) having a maximum mean, empirical distribution vector \(\hat{\mu}(n)=\lrp{\hat{\mu}_a(n): a\in [K]}\) maximizes the likelihood of the observed data (see Theorem~\ref{th:ELikelihood}), we take numerator to be the likelihood of observing data under the empirical distribution \(\hat{\mu}(n)\).